-- Continuously available to advise and support members of staff with queries or concerns. - Regular meetings with the Headteacher. - Weekly meeting with EYFS team. - Termly meeting with the Governor responsible for SEN. - Half termly meetings with all Class Teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - Pupil progress meetings. - Regular meetings with the Learning Support Assistants. - Delivery of regular staff meetings and professional development time. - Attendance at locality based SENCo cluster meetings every half term.
+- Continuously available to advise and support members of staff with queries or concerns. - Weekly meetings with the SLT (including the Head teacher). - Weekly meeting with the EYFS team. - Termly meeting with the Governor responsible for SEN. - Half termly meetings with all Class Teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - Pupil progress meetings. - Regular meetings with the Learning Support Assistants. - Delivery of regular staff meetings and professional development time. - Attendance at locality based SENCo cluster meetings every half term.